 The costs of U.S. military efforts to deter these attacks are adding up.
 Since October 7, 2023, the U.S. has spent $4.86 billion on military operations in Yemen and the wider region in the Red Sea and Gulf of Aden.
 And still, Houthi attacks continue; they have not been "deterred," as the U.S. set out to do.
 Meanwhile, the Houthis' ability to facilitate safe passage for Red Sea shipping aligned with China and Russia, while targeting vessels from U.S.-aligned countries, could shift regional economic alliances by undermining a key pillar of U.S. policy in the Middle East: freedom of navigation through the region's waterways.

-The Houthis' growing involvement in Israel's war on Gaza has amplified their influence in Yemen and beyond, aligning them with regional anti-U.S. and anti-Israel sentiments.
+The Houthis' attacks against Israel over the war in Gaza have amplified their influence in Yemen and beyond, aligning them with regional anti-U.S. and anti-Israel sentiments.
 By directly attacking U.S. and British vessels in response to Israel's war, the Houthis have boosted their role within the so-called "resistance" bloc of regional militias backed in varying degrees by Iran, with the Houthis possibly supplanting even Hezbollah.
 In short, the Houthis have positioned themselves as a central player against U.S.-aligned regional interests.

 Under Trump, there is little chance the U.S. will seek to restore its credibility in Yemen and prioritize Yemen's own sovereignty over the interests of regional powers like Saudi Arabia and the UAE.